nhollingsworth/retail/README.md

 -  without chunking (ie a chunksize of 1,000,000) parallel computing is about 3 seconds slower than serial (~19s vs ~16s)
 -  parallel computing improved with decreasing chunk size down to a chunk size of somewhere between 75,000 and 25,000
--  At a chunk size of 25,000 parallel computing processing time is ~4 seconds (ie 1/3 of the time of serial computing)
+-  At a chunk size of 25,000 parallel computing processing time is ~4 seconds (ie a 75% improvement on serial computing)